vivanraaj/Sentiment-Analysis-on-Movie-Reviews/README.md

 # Sentiment-Analysis-on-Movie-Reviews
 Sentiment analysis on the Rottoen Tomatoes movie reviews dataset.

-The model used is a combination of LSTM-CNN deep learning achitecture.
+The model used is a combination of CNN-LSTM deep learning achitecture.